TheLab-ms/lobby-presentation/slides/05-beer.md

-$autoSlide:68000$
+$autoSlide:67000$
 ## Brew of the Month

 <video width=640 loop data-autoplay src="images/keezer.mp4"></video>

-* A get-together of home brewers crafting their own concoctions on a monthly basis.
+* A get-together of home brewers crafting their own concoctions on a monthly basis
+* Participants each brew 5 gallons of home brew beer each month
+* Ingredients are free to members of TheLab.ms
-* Equipment rental, supplies, ingredients, and expertise available to TheLab.ms members for $30.
+* Equipment rentals are available to TheLab.ms members for $30